Understand the “Move Over” law

 Penalties for not obeying the move over law can be as high as $500.
 In some States, a violation of the law may result in jail time as well.

 Questions on Your Permit Test

 All 50 States have such a law, but very few Americans (71 percent) know they exist!
 Therefore you should expect questions about this law on your permit test.

-Permit practice tests on licenseroute.com will include more practice questions on the “Move Over” law in 2015.
+Permit practice tests on licenseroute.com will include more practice questions on the “Move Over” law, starting 2015.